rfjakob/gocryptfs/Documentation/MANPAGE.md

 user_allow_other is set in /etc/fuse.conf.
 This option is equivalent to "allow_other" plus "default_permissions" described in fuse(8).

+#### -badname string
+When gocryptfs encounters a "bad" file name (cannot be decrypted or decrypts to garbage), a warning is logged and the file is hidden from the plaintext view.

+With the `-badname` option, you can select "bad" file names that should still be shown in the plaintext view instead of hiding them.
+Bad files will get ` GOCRYPTFS_BAD_NAME` appended to their name.

+Glob pattern.
+Can be passed multiple times for multiple patterns.

+Examples:

+Dropbox sync conflicts:

+    -badname '*conflicted copy*'

+Syncthing sync conflicts:

+    -badname '*.sync-conflict*'

+Show all invalid filenames:

+    -badname '*'

 #### -ctlsock string
 Create a control socket at the specified location.
 The socket can be used to decrypt and encrypt paths inside the filesystem.
 When using